Harker Heights mother writes book to encourage other parents

 According to the book’s description: “Come along as a mother shares her dreams for her daughter.
 These dreams might seem simple to most, but the world tells this mother that these ‘simple’ things are unlikely for her daughter.
 Well, this mother knows that impossible doesn’t exist.”

-Sophia turned 6 years old earlier this month.
-Bobe has plans to create a version of her book for young boys since Sophia’s class is full of boys and she wants all parents to be able to relate to her book.
+Sophia turned 6 earlier this month.
+Bobe has plans to create a version of her book for young boys since Sophia’s class is full of boys, and she wants all parents to be able to relate to her book.

-Bobe and her family will be participating in the Austin Marathon this weekend for Team Hand to Hold.
-Bobe will be running the half-marathon while her husband Brian will be pushing Sophia in the 5K.
-Hand to Hold is an organization that supports NICU families.

-You can follow Elizabeth’s blog at https://delusionalfaith.com/ or visit her YouTube channel Delusional Faith.
+You can follow Elizabeth Bobe’s blog at https://delusionalfaith.com/ or visit her YouTube channel Delusional Faith.
 You can also follow her on Facebook and Instagram @delusionalfaith123.

 Copies of her book can be purchased on Amazon at https://www.amazon.com/Ten-Big-Dreams-Little-Toes/dp/0578449919.